threefoldtech/0-fs/docs/flists/merging.md

 # Merging Flists

 Why merging two flists?
-Imagine you have two applications, each running in their own container, for which you have a two distinct flists, and you want to have borh application run in the same container, using one single flist.
+Imagine you have two applications, each running in their own container, for which you have a two distinct flists, and you want to have both application run in the same container, using one single flist.

 The flist library in JumpScale provides you with a tool to merge two or more flists.